 To enable writing the debugging log to a file:

-configuration option.
-Run the command and check if the output contains the --with-debug
+--with-debug configuration option.
+Run the command and check if the output contains the --with-debug line:

 $ nginx -V 2>&1 | grep -- '--with-debug'